LaUrrego/semantic-image-search-microservice/README.md

 ## Model Reference

 The `clip-ViT-B-32` model is part of the Sentence Transformers library, which facilitates the creation of embeddings for images and text.
 This model is based on the CLIP architecture developed by OpenAI, combining the benefits of natural language understanding and computer vision.
-It's chosen for its ability to understand and process images in the context of semantic search, making it highly suitable for applications like photo storage apps where search functionality is enhanced through deep learning.
+It's chosen for its ability to handle both images and text as well as the extensive work put in to train it on the Unsplash images database that serves as a foundation for it and this project.

 For more information on Sentence Transformers and the `clip-ViT-B-32` model: